olleharstedt/olleharstedt.github.io/_posts/2021-04-08-concept-of-memory-safe-gc-opt-out.markdown

 * You know the scope _but not_ the size
 * You know _neither_ the size nor the scope

+(TODO: Difference between known size and known upper bound; what's the diff between upper bound and average usage in, say, A\*?)

 (Scope is bound to lifetime.)

 These scenarios can be dealt with the following strategies: